 The password-protection on your computer and smartphone can be bypassed.
-There are known hacks in Windows and other operating systems (OS) to reset your password or bypass the login screen.
+There are known hacks in Windows and other operating systems (OS).
 There are even cracking utilities to break into a password-protected computer.

-Let’s not forget your USB drive and external hard disk, which are both easy to misplace.
+Let’s not forget that USB drives and external hard disks are both easy to misplace.
 Laptops and tablets can be stolen.

 Are you comfortable with anyone being able to access your confidential work files?